-- "AFFO payout ratio" is defined as total cash distributions of the REIT (including distributions on Class B Units) divided by AFFO. - "Debt to Gross Book Value Ratio" is calculated by dividing Debt, which consists of the total principal amounts outstanding under mortgages payable and credit facilities, by Gross Book Value. - "Gross Book Value" means, at any time, the greater of: (a) the value of the assets of the REIT and its consolidated subsidiaries, as shown on its then most recent consolidated balance sheet prepared in accordance with IFRS, less the amount of any receivable reflecting interest rate subsidies on any debt assumed by the REIT; and (b) the historical cost of the investment properties, plus (i) the carrying value of cash and cash equivalents, (ii) the carrying value of mortgages receivable; and (iii) the historical cost of other assets and investments used in operations.
+- "Acquisitions" means the REIT's properties, excluding the Initial Communities (as defined below) and such measures (i.e., Acquisitions Revenue, as well as Acquisitions NOI and Acquisitions NOI Margin (refer to section "Non-IFRS Financial Measures - Net Operating Income")) are used by management to evaluate period-over-period performance of such investment properties throughout both respective periods.
+These results reflect the impact of acquisitions of investment properties. - "Debt to Gross Book Value Ratio" is calculated by dividing indebtedness, which consists of the total principal amounts outstanding under mortgages payable and credit facilities, by Gross Book Value (as defined below). - "Gross Book Value" means, at any time, the greater of: (a) the value of the assets of the REIT and its consolidated subsidiaries, as shown on its then most recent consolidated statement of financial position prepared in accordance with IFRS, less the amount of any receivable reflecting interest rate subsidies on any debt assumed by the REIT; and (b) the historical cost of the investment properties, plus (i) the carrying value of cash and cash equivalents, (ii) the carrying value of mortgages receivable; and (iii) the historical cost of other assets and investments used in operations.

-Management Discussion and Analysis For the period August 12, 2020 (Date of Formation) to December 31, 2020 Amounts in Thousands of US Dollars (except for per unit amounts)
+Management Discussion and Analysis For the year ended December 31, 2021 Amounts in Thousands of US Dollars (except for per unit amounts)